beginning of content

 How should I care for my dental veneers?

-Your dentist or dental practitioner may ask you to come back after a couple of weeks so that they can check your veneers.
+Your dental professional may ask you to come back after a couple of weeks so that they can check your veneers.

 Teeth with veneers need to be well cared for to help them last as long as possible.
 Veneers should last for years.

-You’ll need to brush and floss your teeth with veneers the same as you do for natural teeth.
-Regular visits to your dentist or dental practitioner are also important.
+You'll need to brush and floss your teeth with veneers the same as you do for natural teeth.
+Regular visits to your dental professional are also important.

 How much do veneers cost?

-Talk to your dentist or dental practitioner about the cost of veneers.
+Talk to your dental professional about the cost of veneers.

 Porcelain veneers are generally more expensive than resin veneers.